 Pursuing any Arkansas first time home buyer grants to purchase that home?
 Find the best grants for home buying in Arkansas and other down payment assistance available to you below.

 Buying a home in any state is an exciting prospect!
 Exciting and sometimes overwhelming!

-However, don't let yourself become buried with the process.
+However, don't let this whole process bog you down.
 It is my plan to give you some useful information in this article about home mortgage grants which will help you along the way.

-To begin with, the State of Arkansas does offer an Arkansas first time home buyer grant program for its residents.
+To begin with, the State of Arkansas does offer some Arkansas first time home buyer grants for its residents.

 This is good news because not all states are able to offer assistance to first time home buyers.
 The state agency which maintains Arkansas's first time home buyer grant program is the Arkansas Development Finance Authority.

 Arkansas presently offers a grant of up to 4% of the purchase price with their "Move-UP Choice Single Family Program."
 The down side with this program, is the higher interest rate.